nyteshade/ne-schemata/README.md

 GraphQL IDL/Schemata String class to make working with GraphQL easier

+# NOTE!!

+Henceforth, this library will be called @nyteshade/ne-schemata.
+Please this npm library will not be maintained on this name after this release.

 ## Overview

 Working with Schemata (Schema Definition Language), sometimes called IDL (Interface Definition Language) can occasionally be difficult.
 A schema definition is the most concise way to specify a schema in GraphQL.